Articles , Glossary

 • the necessity of mascot design.

-Obviously, the list is not totally full, still, it contains the most important positions needed for setting a general design goal.
+Obviously, the list is not complete; however, it includes the most important positions needed to set a general design goal.

 Research

-This is the stage when being based on the established task and aims, the designer has to get deeper into the environment in which the future branding sign will function.
+At this stage, based on the established task and objectives, the designer must delve deeper into the environment in which the future branding sign will operate.
 The research stage usually moves on in two directions simultaneously: user research and marketing research.

 User research means getting deeper into details of the core target audience, knowing their preferences and psychological peculiarities, the influence of color and data carrier on their emotions and experience, the sources of information, and creative performance ways that encourage them and make them active.

-Marketing research means exploring the market segment, primarily from the perspective of creative solutions used by competitors.
-Logo design presumes to create a unique sign that will make the company or brand stand out of the crowd and draw potential customer’s attention.
+Marketing research involves exploring market segments, primarily by analyzing competitors’ creative solutions.
+Logo design aims to create a unique sign that will make the company or brand stand out from the crowd and draw potential customers’ attention.
 Neglecting the research stage and relying only on their creative intuition and talent, designers risk failing this task as they will not know the conditions of the logo functioning and will not be able to make it efficient and original.

 Creative search

 This is the stage when armed with loads of data and seeing the path, the designer sets off in the creation process.
 The aim of this stage is to develop one or several stylistic directions which will allow fulfilling the branding goal and marketing needs.
 In all fairness, it has to be added that the branding design process like every single personalization activity is very individual in each particular case.
-Sometimes it happens that the requirements from the customer are so clear and details are collected so carefully at the previous stages that logo direction is set during the first iteration and needs only to get polished.
-In other cases, especially in cases when requirements are blur or competition at the market segment is really high, various directions should be analyzed and different variants have to be tested to get the one which will be effective and original.
+Sometimes, the requirements from the customer are so clear, and details are collected so carefully at the previous stages that the logo direction is set during the first iteration and needs only to be polished.
+In other cases, especially in cases when requirements are unclear or competition in the market segment is really high, various directions should be analyzed and different variants have to be tested to get the one that will be effective and original.

 This stage can include the creative outcome of different fidelity levels, from rough pencil sketches to sophisticated digital samples.
-Any of them can work efficiently, the choice of strategy depends on the designer’s expert decision of a more effective presentation way according to the client’s requirements and specific type of logo.
-Speed and urgency of the project, as well as its interconnection with other design processes like for example interface design, can also influence the choice of presentation format.
+Any of them can work efficiently; the choice of strategy depends on the designer’s expert decision of a more effective presentation way according to the client’s requirements and the specific type of logo.
+Speed and urgency of the project, as well as its interconnection with other design processes, such as interface design, can also influence the choice of presentation format.
 You can observe the variety of creative stages in our case studies on branding.

 swiftybeaver logo design tubik studio